 Personal information that is no longer required

-We take reasonable steps to destroy or permanently de-identify personal information as soon as practicable if it is no longer required by us including for record keeping or legal purposes.
+We take reasonable steps to destroy, erase or permanently de-identify personal information as soon as practicable if it is no longer required by us (including being required for record keeping or legal purposes).

 We use reasonable endeavours to ensure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
 We request that you keep the information we hold about you as current as possible by advising us of any changes or inaccuracies to your personal information in the manner outlined below so that we may continue to improve our service to you.

-If we do not agree to provide you with access to, or to amend, your personal information as requested, we will notify you accordingly.
+If we do not agree to provide you with access to, or to amend or erase, your personal information as requested or otherwise meet your requests, we will notify you accordingly.
 Where appropriate, we will provide you with the reason(s) for our decision and the mechanisms available to complain about the refusal.
 If the rejection relates to a request to change your personal information you may make a statement about the requested change and we will attach this to your record.

-In some circumstances, and subject always to legal obligations to the contrary, we may not be in a position to grant access to your personal information, such circumstances include when:
+In some circumstances, and subject always to legal obligations to the contrary, we may not be in a position to grant access to your personal information or otherwise meet your requests with respect to your personal information, such circumstances include when:

 - the personal information is not retrievable;